marcpage/libernet/notes.md

 Transactions show the move of Karma from a set of identities to other identities.
 The fee is an optional amount added to the transaction to encourage more people to add the transaction to the block they are validating.
-Each transaction is about 400 bytes in size for single sender and single receiver.
+Each transaction is about 400 bytes in size for single sender, single receiver, and no memo.

+For validation, the sum of from amounts should equal sum of to amounts and sum of fees.
+Also, every sender should have sufficient funds as of this block for both from amounts and fee amounts.
+The timestamp should be validated not to be in the future as well as not be unreasonably too far in the past.
+The memo field, if it exists, should be less than 4k in size.
 ```
 {
 	"from": {sender identity:amount},
 	"to": {recipient identity:amount},
 	"fee": {sender identity:amount},
 	"memo": any comment but limited to 4k,
-	"timestamp": seconds since the epoch,
+	"timestamp": fractional seconds since the epoch,
 }
 ```

 Transactions are included in a transaction block description.
 This description includes:
-* The index of the transaction, starting at zero and monotonically increasing.
+* The index of the block, starting at zero and monotonically increasing.
 * The timestamp when the block was created
 * The identifier of the previous index transaction
 * List of balances which include not only everyone in the transactions but also any identities that are not in the reach.